eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 and [Topic 37](./annexes/annex-2/annex-2-high-level-requirements.md#a2337-topic-37---qes----remote-signing---technical-requirements).

 ### 2.5 Pseudonyms

+**NOTE: A Technical Specification specifying all details necessary for implementing pseudonyms will be created in the future.
+Discussions on the pseudonyms are ongoing.**

 Pseudonyms can be used to authenticate a User when it is not necessary for a Relying Party to learn the identity of the User.
 As specified in [CIR